 § Division 3: Ages 12 to 14 years old.
 These participants are beginning to act cooperatively with their contemporaries and with selected adult mentors while still strengthening their ties to their families and households through interaction and feedback.
 A parent or guardian is responsible for always being present when the youth interacts with Mentors.
 Youth in this group enjoy continued parental support, guidance and attendance as they show continued growth in self confidence, self reliance and independent thought and actions.
 The two-deep rule must be observed and followed without exception in this division.
 Mentors have approval authority for the completion of achievements for this group and must be used with this group.

 § Division 4: Ages 15 to 17.
 The oldest participants are right on the cusp of adult participation in the Society.
 They will develop the skills they have become interested in at a near- adult level and would prefer participation in adult classes to youth activities.
 As such, no token requirements have been developed for them.
-Youth in this group enjoy continued parental support, guidence and attendance as they approach their entry into our adult Society.
+Youth in this group enjoy continued parental support, guidance and attendance as they approach their entry into our adult Society.
 They are working on becoming the next generation of artisans and craftsmen in the society.
-It is hoped they will exercise leadership for younger participants in the YAFA areas in which they have gained expertise by aiding and assisting mentors with whom they have developed a good working relationship.
 They can continue to work on any unfinished achievement topics.
 A parent or guardian is still responsible for being present when the youth interacts with Mentors and when the youth is participating activities.
 Furthermore, the two-deep rule must be observed and followed without exception.